 In the meantime, she’s more than happy to be doing what she’s doing.
 “I feel lucky to be where I am.
 I have so much in my head that needs to be created,” she says with a laugh.

-Keep an eye out for Mimi’s work at Rockford Coffee this fall, as well as at the Hub in Helena and at mimimatsudaart.com.
+Keep an eye out for Mimi’s work around town and at mimimatsudaart.com.